-THE controversy before us is, Whether the scriptures are to be read, and heard, of and by the lay-people; and whether they are to be translated into the vulgar tongues.
-The Papists deny; we affirm.
-My business will lie in three propositions:-
+HE Controversie before us is, Whether the Scriptures are to be read and heard, of, and by the Lay-people? and whether they are to be translated into the Vulgar Tongues? the Papitts deny, we affirm.
+My business will lye in three Propositions.

-I. That the people are to hear and read the scriptures.
+I. That the People are to hear and read the Scriptures.

 II.
-That THEREFORE the scripture is: the word of God was written for them, and to them.
+That therefore the Scripture is: the Word of God was written for them, and to them.

 III.
-Therefore it is to be translated into vulgar tongues.
+Therefore it is to be translated into Vulgar Tongues.

-The first is an express precept; the second is a reason to prove the first; the third is an inference from both.
+The first is an express Precept; the second is a reason to prove the first; the third is an Inference from both.